Rethinking the Thinking about Strategy

 The Cynefin Framework opens both eyes by adding the perceptions of Complex and Chaotic systems.
 This enables us to see Strategy as a dynamic flow.

 1. Collapse.
-Sudden move from the Simple to the Chaotic domain due to a failure.
+Sudden move from the Obvious (previously Simple) to the Chaotic domain due to a failure.
 Most negative events are inadvertent such as a safety rule violation leading to an accident or a Black Swan disaster.
 However, Collapse can be a conscious strategy if one wishes to deliberately cause a system failure to happen for social, political, economical gain.
 Think of a political leader who secretly creates a crisis so that he can be heralded as the hero leading the people back to stability.

 2. Imposition.
 A forceful action to return to the ordered side.
 Examples would be punishing a person after a mistake or imposing martial law to squelch a riot.